Help us achieve our goals:

 It is included in an evolving list of plants carefully researched and chosen by RHS experts.
 Divided into 3 groups these lists, linked below, are maintained by a team of RHS staff and are reviewed annually.

-'Bow Bells' is a slow-growing, medium-sized shrub with purplish young growth and small, oval grey-green leaves.
+'Bow Bells' is a compact evergreen shrub, typically up to 1.5m tall, with purplish-bronze young growth and small, oval mid-green leaves.
 Loose clusters of bright pink, bell-shaped flowers, paler within and about 7cm in width, are borne in late spring

 'Mariesii Grandiflora' is a small deciduous shrub with glossy ovate leaves and large, flattened Lace-cap flowerheads with blue or pink fertile florets surrounded by large, white sterile ones

-R. racemosum is a compact, upright evergreen shrub to 2m, with small leaves, glaucous beneath, and abundant small clusters of funnel-shaped white, light or deep pink flowers 3cm across in early spring
+R. racemosum is a compact, upright evergreen shrub, to 2m tall, with small leathery, mid to dark green leaves, glaucous beneath, and abundant small clusters of funnel-shaped white, light or deep pink flowers, 3cm across, in early spring

 'Rosalie' is a compact, spreading heather to 15cm in height and 40cm wide, with dark bronze-green foliage and racemes of bright rosy-pink flowers from mid winter to spring